skipsterling/theBackend-Ecommerce/README.md

 MIT

 ## Contact
-If you would like to ask any questions you can find information on how to contact my on my  <a href="https://github.com/skipsterling">Github</a>
+If you would like to ask any questions you can find information on how to contact my on my  <a href="https://github.com/skipsterling">Github</a> or via email tomsterlingjames@outlook.com.au